 Running Press publishes titles that inspire, entertain and delight readers with innovative formats and Irresistible packages.
 RP Adult publishes humor, pop culture, lifestyle, mystical wellness, self-help and inspiration; RP Kids includes board books, picture books, and YA and MG fiction and nonfiction; RP Studio features joyful journals, decks, and puzzles; and RP Minis includes collectibles and mini books.
 Black Dog & Leventhal publishes content-rich, visually captivating books on subjects like popular culture, social history, science, sports, games and photography, for adults and younger readers.
 Avalon Travel includes Moon Travel Guides, covering more than 200 destinations around the world, and Rick Steves’ bestselling travel guides to Europe.

-Workman Publishing Company, Inc., publishes award-winning cookbooks, bestselling parenting/pregnancy guides, the highest quality illustrated nonfiction, plus books on gardening, country living, self-help, travel, and humor, as well as children’s books and educational series, fiction, and the bestselling calendar line in the business.
+Workman Publishing is known for award-winning cookbooks, bestselling parenting/pregnancy guides, the highest quality illustrated nonfiction, plus books on gardening, country living, self-help, travel, and humor, as well as children’s books and educational series, fiction, and the bestselling calendar line in the business.
 Or, in the words of our guiding principles, books for all of life’s big and small moments, published with passion, joy, hard work, and a fiercely independent spirit.
 Eight imprints make up the Workman business: Workman, Artisan, Workman Kids, Algonquin Young Readers, Workman Calendars, Algonquin Books of Chapel Hill, Storey Publishing, and Timber Press.